Clarissa F. Dye: Civil War nursing

+In December 1863, she traveled to Brandy Station, Virginia, to deliver food and medicine to the Union soldiers.
+She met Cornelia Hancock who was also a volunteer nurse and they formed a close friendship.
+She claimed to be the only woman to receive a Medal of Honor during the Civil War.

 After the war, Clarissa F. Dye was active in the Woman's Permanent Emergency Association of Germantown, the Women's Home Missionary Society, and the American Red Cross.
+She helped distribute supplies to the victims of the Johnstown Flood and to American soldiers in Cuba during the Spanish-American War.
 She was president of the National Association of Army Nurses of the Civil War from 1906 to 1909.
 As president she advocated for nurses' pensions, and gathered data on surviving war nurses to report the need to Congress.
 "I plead for the poor, aged woman who nursed back to life many a sick and wounded hero of the battlefield.
 The government should certainly make provision for them," she declared in 1907.

 Dye published her memoirs of her wartime nursing service, and attended Encampments, including the fortieth and fiftieth anniversary observances at Gettysburg.
 Because her time in war nursing was unpaid and limited by her teaching schedule, Dye was not able to prove her own wartime service for the purpose of a pension many years later, when she was in need.
 "I have no income and sorely need what I believe to be due to my service for the government", she wrote to the federal pension bureau in 1916.
 A 1919 newspaper story about her memories of Abraham Lincoln concluded, "Mrs. Dye has been trying since 1905 to obtain a pension from the government, but never has succeeded."

 Personal life

 In 1864, Jones left war nursing to care for her dying sister Elizabeth Jones Logan.
 She adopted her sister's three young daughters, Lydia, Elizabeth, and Clarissa.
 She married surveyor John H. Dye, a widower with four children, in 1872.
 The Dyes and Logans lived in Germantown.
 Dye was widowed in 1906, and she died at home in 1921, aged 89 years, from kidney failure.
+She was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.